 Several years (and moves) later, Aisling became the mother of three wonderful children.
 During those years, she taught workshops and wrote several popular books about fabric art, dollmaking, costuming and quilting.

 When divorce threatened Aisling’s ‘happily ever after’ view of life, she began writing about her life at her first website.
 That was in 1995, when Aisling was considered a little weird for sharing her real-life diary online.

 The pen name, Aisling D’Art, gave her (and her family) anonymity.

 But, Aisling’s unique and original ideas have always attracted attention.
 Before long, Aisling.net attracted hundreds (then thousands, and sometimes tens of thousands) of visitors daily.

 Friends and fans followed Aisling’s life through the inevitable divorce.
 Then, they cheered when she found genuine happiness with a wonderful man from Houston, Texas.

 Today, Aisling and “HT” live a somewhat quiet life.
 She’s still working on art.
-She also writes for magazines, books and the Internet… and pursues a variety of eclectic hobbies.
+She also writes articles for magazines, books, and the Internet.

-In 2015, she added coloring books to her creative projects, and they’ve been a great success.
+In 2015, she added coloring books to her creative projects, and they’ve been great fun.
 So, her creative adventures continue!